Gasterbuzzer/JumpscareFreeIrritatedMind/README.md

 3. Run MelonLoader and select **Irritated Mind: Fear of Warehouse** as the game.
 You can choose any version, however note, that it is best to use the latest.
 Use the installer on **SH.exe** in your Superhot Directory

 4. Move **JumpscareFreeIrritatedMind.dll** (From ﻿[Releases](https://github.com/Gasterbuzzer/JumpscareFreeIrritatedMind/releases)) to the new **Mods** folder in your Games Directory.
+You can find your games Mod folder by pressing the folder icon MelonLoader.
-(To find your directory: Right mouse click the game in Steam with → Manage → Browse Local Files)
+(Alternatively: Right mouse click the game in Steam with → Manage → Browse Local Files)

 6. Start your game and enjoy.